fhirbase/fhirbase-plv8/README.md

 > product lines while leveraging the latest web standards and applying
 > a tight focus on implementability.

-Also we learned that data is a heart of any information system, and should be reliably managed.
-PostgreSQL is a battle proved open source database which supports structured documents (jsonb) while preserving ACID guaranties and richness of SQL query language.
+We also learned that data is a heart of any information system, and should be reliably managed.
+PostgreSQL is a battle proven open source database which supports structured documents (jsonb) while preserving ACID guaranties and richness of SQL query language.